• FOUNDATION

 Biographical Overview:

 Anne Spencer was born Annie Bethel Scales Bannister to Joel Cephus Bannister and Sarah Louise Scales on February 6, 1882, on a farm in Henry County, Virginia.
 Both parents were of mixed lineage.
 Her father, born a slave in Henry County in 1862, was of black, white, and Seminole Indian ancestry.
-Her mother was born in 1866 on the Reynolds Plantation in Critz, Virginia in neighboring Patrick County.
-According to Spencer's biographer J. Lee Greene, Sarah Louise Scales was an illegitimate child: her mother was a former slave and her father a wealthy Virginia aristocrat, “well known in American aristocracy.”
+Her mother was born about 1866 on the Rock Spring Plantation in Critz, Virginia in neighboring Patrick County.
+According to Spencer's biographer J. Lee Greene, Sarah Louise Scales was born to her mother who was a former slave and her father a wealthy Virginia aristocrat, “well known in American aristocracy.”

 Soon after Spencer was born, the family moved to Martinsville, where her father opened a saloon.
 Within a few years, the parents separated, and her mother took Annie to Bramwell, West Virginia, where she eventually placed Annie in the foster care of William Dixie and his wife, a prominent black couple.
 Then, in 1893, seeking formal education for her daughter, Scales enrolled the eleven-year-old Annie in the Virginia Theological Seminary and College (now Virginia University of Lynchburg).